What is the Central Bank and Its Functions?

 The Central Bank in India is a national authority.
 It is responsible for managing inflation, conducting monetary policy, and maintaining the financial and economic stability of the country.
-Moreover, It controls the liquidity of being responsible for the issuance of the currency in India.
+Furthermore, it is responsible for issuing the local currency, overseeing the monetary policies, and maintaining the level of liquidity and inflation.
+Moreover, it controls the liquidity of being responsible for the issuance of the currency in India.
 Additionally, It also regulates the interest rates for all the banks.

 Yes, it is known as The Reserve Bank of India (RBI) which makes it the same institution.
 RBI is in charge of India’s monetary policy and economic growth.